Subordinate Clause in English with Examples

 Where to Put a Subordinate Clause in a Sentence

-You can put a subordinate clause at the beginning, middle, or end of a sentence.
+You can put a subordinate clause at a sentence’s beginning, middle, or end.
 Its position can change the emphasis of the sentence.

 Understanding sentence structure and where subordinate clauses fit helps you create more complex and compound sentences that are interesting to read.